PhantasarProductions/dyrt/docs/TroubleShooting and QandA.md

+# NOTE

+This document is outdated.
+It countains data no longer applicable.
+A new document will be created soon enough

 # Trouble shooting

 Please only reports actual bugs.
 Things that go wrong can also be due to things that are not bugs.